vlad-lis/movies-explorer-api/README.md

 # Movies Explorer API
 This is the backend part (API) of the final project of the web development course.
+It contains a few [endpoints](#available-requests) to handle user registration, login and logout, adding movies to favorites, or removing them from favorites.

 The frontend part can be found <a href="https://github.com/vlad-lis/movies-explorer-frontend" target="_blank">here</a>.